unclecode/crawl4ai/README.md

 Crawl4AI simplifies asynchronous web crawling and data extraction, making it accessible for large language models (LLMs) and AI applications. 🆓🌐

 > Looking for the synchronous version?
 Check out [README.sync.md](./README.sync.md).
+You can also access the previous version in the branch [V0.2.76](https://github.com/unclecode/crawl4ai/blob/v0.2.76).

 ## Try it Now!